-(2) These procedures apply to the conduct of environmental management activities on all UWS campuses and must be read in conjunction with the University's Environmental Management Policy, Environmental Management Plan, Environmental Management System Procedures, and relevant statutes.
+(2) These procedures apply to the conduct of environmental management activities on all UWS campuses and must be read in conjunction with the University's Environmental Management Policy, Environmental Management Plan and relevant statutes.

 (6) This procedure provides the generic process that should be used across all UWS campuses.
-Campus specific waste streams not covered in this Procedure should be notified to the Grounds and Environment Manager for document amendment.
+Campus specific waste streams not covered in this Procedure should be notified to the Environmental Supervisor for document amendment.

-(7) This procedure applies to all campuses and sites where waste is generated and includes the use of recycled effluent and stormwater for commercial farming operations as part of the Hawkesbury Water Recycling Scheme at the Hawkesbury Campus.
+(7) This procedure applies to all campuses and sites where waste is generated.
 This procedure addresses the management of liquid, solid and hazardous wastes.

 (9) The objective of waste management is to minimise the impact of wastes on the environment, UWS staff, students, contractors and the public.